 Other areas of RAD-AID’s focus are providing ultrasound examinations and training nurse practitioners to use ultrasound for basic and emergency cases.
 To this end, RAD-AID is donating an ultrasound machine to The Health Wagon with support from The Philips Foundation.

 During RAD-AID’s visit in July 2017, the team volunteered for The Health Wagon’s largest annual community outreach program, called the Remote Area Medical (RAM) event, which provided free eye, dental, and medical care for approximately 2000 patients.
 In April 2018, Dr. Pierce brought with her a team of radiologists, sonographers, residents, and medical students.
 RAD-AID provided ultrasound examinations and found a high prevalence of fatty liver cases.
 RAD-AID teams plan to visit The Health Wagon on a quarterly basis to provide necessary ultrasound education and evaluation.
 Their next trip was completed in July 2018, which coincides with 2018’s RAM event.
+The PACS was completely installed in January 2019.
 Dr. Pierce envisions advancement in telemedicine services for The Health Wagon, to better reach the underserved, a key priority of RAD-AID’s partnership and capacity building in Appalachia.
 If you would like to volunteer with RAD-AID Appalachia, then please sign-up in the RAD-AID Appalachia volunteer portal.